JuliaPhysics/Measurements.jl/docs/examples.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can use ``Measurements.jl`` in combination with a third-party package in
-order to perform calculations involving physical measurements, i.e. unitful
+order to perform calculations involving physical measurements, i.e.  numbers
-numbers with uncertainties.
-The details depend on the specific package adopted.
+with uncertainty and physical unit.
+The details depend on the specific package
+adopted.
 Such packages are, for instance, `SIUnits.jl
 <https://github.com/Keno/SIUnits.jl>`__ and `Unitful.jl
 <https://github.com/ajkeller34/Unitful.jl>`__.
 You only have to use the
 ``Measurement`` object as the value of the ``SIQuantity`` object (for